freedomofpress/securedrop/docs/configure_admin_workstation_post_install.rst

 beginning of every session, and sets up SSH host aliases for the servers.

-The only thing you need to remember to do is enable persistence when you boot the Admin Workstation.
-If you are using the Admin Workstation and are unable to connect to any of the authenticated hidden services, restart Tails and make sure to enable persistence.
+The only thing you need to remember to do is enable persistence when you boot the *Admin Workstation*.
+If you are using the *Admin Workstation* and are unable to connect to any of the authenticated hidden services, restart Tails and make sure to enable persistence.